 |Student Film Permit

 A 'project' may be defined several ways depending on the type of shoot you are involved with.
 If it's a series, a project encompasses one season.
 If its a recurring new special with different locations/subject matter, a project will only cover each episode.
 If its an annual special, a project covers 1 special only.
-Most ofter, we can define a 'project' by the production title, but if you are unsure, please call us before paying your invoice.

 - Our $30 application fee is only waived for student productions.